open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 This is a very basic implementation.
 Wrapping a system above OpAMP could perform as an instrumentation orchestrator.
 The starting point is being able to externally add and match tailor-made dynamic telemetry for your system.
-Imagine what AI can achieve on this type of system?
+Imagine what AI can achieve on this type of system.
 It could collect metrics over the entire system, automatically and dynamically adding trace/log collections onto any detected bottlenecks.
 Using this protocol enables many new possibilities, I believe it has the potential to change how we think about telemetry.